Tahir001/Python/README.md

 # Python
 A few scripts written in python for fun.

-Calculus Animations: Some working scripts in python to illustrate dimensions in the real world.
+**Calculus Animations:** Some working scripts in python to illustrate dimensions in the real world.

-Machine Learning: Some tutorials, practice and implementation of ML models
+**Machine Learning:** Some tutorials, practice and implementation of ML models

+- Millenium Classification: Given a song from any decade, classify which century it is from

 Please go into the folder you wish to explore.